 Also make sure you are compliant with the international data transfer requirements.

-Kevin Coy (AGG) and I gave a presentation on GDPR readiness at last year’s National Association of Professional Background Screeners (NAPBS) Annual Conference.
+Kevin Coy (AGG) and I gave a presentation on GDPR readiness at last year’s Professional Background Screening Association (PBSA, formerly NAPBS) Annual Conference.
 You can download the notes from the presentation (fully written out) from the Resources page of the NAPBS website.
 On the Resources tab, search under Conference Presentations.
 It is called “GDPR: Steps to Meet Key Requirements”.
 You can also search the title in the main search box on the website.
 It will give you the outline of the key areas that may pertain to you and what needs to be done.

 |Kerstin Bagus – Director, Global Initiatives|